documentationfor yFiles for HTML 3.0.0.1

 The label can be rendered with a background.
 The backgroundFill and backgroundStroke determine the color of the background and the color and thickness of the border, respectively.
 Both values can be null.

 By default, the label background has a rectangular shape.
-The shape can be changed using the shape property.
-Supported values are RECTANGLE, ROUND_RECTANGLE, PILL, HEXAGON.
+You can change the shape using the shape property.
+Supported values are RECTANGLE, ROUND_RECTANGLE, PILL, and HEXAGON.

 styles defaultlabel shapes

-Note that the irregular shapes are sized in a way that their bounding box fits the overall layout of the label.
-As a consequence, one has to define insets, otherwise the text will overlap with the borders
+Note that the irregular shapes are sized so that their bounding box fits the overall layout of the label.
+As a consequence, you must define padding; otherwise, the text will overlap the borders.

 CSS Classes